DarkSino98/EntityTeleporter/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Copyright(C) 2013 Maël A
+Copyright(C) 2014 Maël A

 ====================

-This plugin uses Qt the bukkit api version 1.6.4-R2.0
+This plugin uses the Bukkit API version 1.6.4-R2.0

 The bukkit is available under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

-Copyright(C) Bukkit
+Copyright(C) 2014 Bukkit contributors and others

 ====================